newatoms/guides/web-scraping/readme.md

 1. Create a file `'filename'.js` in your designated folder.
 In this file you will write your code.

-* Open the [Terminal](http://www.macworld.co.uk/feature/mac-software/get-more-out-of-os-x-terminal-3608274/) application on your mac, go to the folder where you created your files by typing `cd 'path to your folder'` enter.
+* Open the [Terminal](http://www.macworld.co.uk/feature/mac-software/get-more-out-of-os-x-terminal-3608274/) application on your mac, go to the folder where you created your file by typing `cd 'path to your folder'` enter.

 * Install node.js: `npm install node` and enter.
 Then you need X-Ray: `npm install x-ray` enter.